masolimano/maneage/README.md

     items).
 Note that the last two `COPY` lines (to copy the directory containing software tarballs used by the project and the possible input databases) are optional because they will be downloaded if not available.
+You can also avoid copying over all, and simply mount your host directories within the image, we have a separate section on doing this below ("Only software environment in the Docker image").
 Once you build the Docker image, your project's environment is setup and you can go into it to run `./project make` manually.

     ```shell
     FROM debian:stable-slim